YSbarbary/Mahsool/README.md

 ## how to install

-Setting `HL_COMPOSER_CLI` to the actual version of composer you want will ensure it used.
-For example for a local install follow this

-Setting `HL_COMPOSER_CLI` to the actual version of composer you want will ensure it used.
-For example for a local install follow this

 ```bash
 $ npm install composer-cli
 $ # install locally to the node_modules directory of this packge